Home Compare KEYS vs TER

 Keysight Technologies vs Teradyne: Which Stock Looks Stronger in 2026?

 Structurally, Keysight Technologies and Teradyne are closely matched — neither holds a meaningful edge overall.
-Teradyne still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
+Teradyne still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 Trajectory Similarity